mongodb/mongo-odbc-driver/DEVELOPER.md

 cargo test unit
 ```

+### Other types of tests
+The other tests that are run are integration and result set tests.
+These involve more setup, and that setup is largely operating system specific.
+For more information on how to run these, consider checking [evergreen.yml](evergreen.yml), and following the steps taken for the given operating system-task (i.e. `macos-integration-test` or `windows-result-set-test`)

 ## Evergreen

 To run our suite of checks and tests against a given branch, a patch can be submitted to evergreen.
 The project id on evergreen is `mongosql-odbc-driver` (note the difference from the repository's name).
 An example command for testing your local, uncommited changes would be: